 This charming Elizabethan manor house was home to Jane Austen's brother, Edward.
 She spent part of her life in one of the cottages on his estate and often walked up to 'The Great House' to enjoy time with her family, surrounded by idyllic Hampshire countryside.
-Home to a unique collection of early women's writing, Chawton House hosts an increasing number of events of both literary and general interest.
-This is a unique and inspiring location for a one-day writing retreat.
+Home to a unique collection of early women's writing, Chawton House hosts a variety of events of both literary and general interest.

 Chawton House Virtual Creative Writing Workshops

 Following the success of the Literary Lockdown and Garden Festival, I will be hosting another series of lighthearted Zoom creative writing workshops.
 No experience is necessary; all you need is a notebook and pen.
-Each workshop runs for an hour and a half and numbers are limited. £7.50 per workshop.
+Each session runs for 90 minutes and numbers are limited. £7.50 per workshop.

 Writing Historical Fiction - Saturday 26th September at 11am or Sunday 27th September at 5pm

 Have you been inspired to write a Regency drama?
 Or perhaps you're fascinated by the Elizabethans or Victorians.
-This workshop will consider the elements that make successful historical fiction and how you make that slice of history come alive.
+This workshop will consider the factors that make successful historical fiction and how you make that slice of history come alive.
+(Sold Out)

 Bathers at Asniéres by Georges-Pierre Seurat (1884)